+ECONOMIC

-ECONOMIC Issue Comment
+Issue Comment

-A positive factor is that the use allows for the current business to maintain operation and any employment associated with the use.
-The use will also provide economic opportunities for musicians through use of the service provided.
+current business to maintain operation and any e will also provide economic opportunities for

 It is noted that the existing Recording and Rehearsal Studio, whilst having a long history of non-compliance with requirements of the City, does provide a service to the community.
 However given the applicants inability to demonstrate that this use will not detrimentally impact the existing local area's amenity, particularly the adjoining residential area in relation to noise levels and parking overflow from the site, the benefits do not necessarily outweigh the adverse impact on the nearby residents and landowners, and perhaps the use would be more suited within another precinct, further from surrounding residential development.